 Before I get into Feng Shui I want to make something very very clear:

-Please know that I have only been studying Eastern Feng Shui over 9 years (it takes about 15 years to master Eastern Feng Shui).
-Several years ago I was introduced to Western Feng Shui, which I find to be just as affective and much easier for most people to implement and understand.
-So though, I am still a student and am working towards being accredited, all the information on my site about Feng Shui is accurate; gleaned from books, my beautiful Asian neighbors, the masters at my favorite Feng Shui store and mostly from my Feng Shui teachers.
+Some years ago I was introduced to Western Feng Shui, which I find to be much easier for most people to implement and understand.
+So all the information on my site about Feng Shui can be used with Eastern Feng Shui with very few exceptions; one being the printable maps; one if for Eastern Feng Shui and the other for Western Feng Shui.
+All info on this site was gleaned from text books, my beautiful Asian neighbors, the masters at my favorite Feng Shui store and mostly from my Feng Shui teachers.

 So now onto you learning about Feng Shui.